Gatti-Massimo/tpsit-notes/content/posts/activity-diagram.en.md

 - Model complex workflows in operations on objects
 - Model in detail complex activities in a high level activity Diagram

+&nbsp
-## Difference between an Activity diagram and a Flowchart
+### Difference between an Activity diagram and a Flowchart

 Flowcharts were typically invented earlier than activity diagrams.
 Non programmers use Flow charts to model workflows.
 For example: A